 The Board, in whole and at the Executive Committee, reserves the role of approving grant rescinds where there is a reputational risk and delegates the approval of other rescinds as follows.

-- The Vice Presidents of Community Investments and Provincial Programs are responsible for approving rescinds where there is a low reputational risk and the value to be rescinded and/or recovered is up to and including $100,000
+- The Program Directors are responsible for approving rescinds where there is a low reputational risk and the value to be rescinded and/or recovered is up to and including $25,000

 - The CEO is responsible for approving rescinds where there is a low reputational risk and the value to be rescinded and/or recovered is above $100,000.